optimizca/servicenow-grafana/scripts/README.md

 # Installation Scripts

-These scripts have been built to quickly install the plugin and optionally Grafana aswell.
+These scripts have been built to quickly install the plugin and optionally Grafana as well.
 Each script has a few prompts for the user to decide on the installation options.

-Select your operating system from the list below for relevent commands:
+Select your operating system from the list below for relevant commands:

 - [Mac](#mac)
 - [Windows](#windows)